perazz/wxMaterialDesignArtProvider/README.md

 ![Art browser example on MacOS](https://github.com/perazz/wxMaterialDesignArtProvider/blob/main/assets/art_browser_macos.PNG?raw=true)

 ### License

+FontAwesome icons from the FontAwesome 6 SVG set are subject to the CC BY 4.0 License.
+Material Design icons are subject to the Apache 2.0 license.
 This provider is released under the Apache 2.0 license, consistent with the Material Design icons